ShehabMagdy101/ShehabMagdy101/README.md

 ###

-<p align="left">I'm a Data Science student from Egypt, currently in my third year in Faculty of CS at Alexandria University 👨‍🎓<br>I'm also a technical writer on medium  ✏</p>
+<p align="left">I'm a Data Science student from Egypt, currently in my third year in Faculty of CS at Alexandria University 👨‍🎓

+ <br> I am a Data Science Major 📊 </p>
+  <br>I'm also a technical writer on medium  ✏</p>

 ###